rspamd/rspamd.com/doc/quickstart.md

 This guide outlines the primary procedures for obtaining and initiating work with Rspamd.
 Specifically, we will cover the following setup:

-- Ubuntu Bionic (or another OS with systemd)
+- Ubuntu Jammy (or another OS with systemd)
 - Postfix MTA
 - Redis cache
 - Dovecot with Sieve plugin to sort mail and learn by moving messages to `Junk` folder